We believe sustainable agriculture and good food can empower people and strengthen a community.

 FF is an equal opportunity employer and encourages applicants from all backgrounds to apply.

 Farm-based community events are free and available for residents from Franklinton and the Greater Columbus area.
 These events provide the opportunity for us to gather and celebrate the land, sustainable agriculture, good food, and equitable community.
 Regular events include farm tours, community potlucks, and our seasonal festivals.

-Our Fall Festival is scheduled for October 21st from 12-3 and will be hosted at Franklinton Farms' Learning Garden at 154 Hawkes Ave!
-More information will be posted as we near the event date.
+Our Fall Festival is scheduled for October 21st from 12-3pm and will be hosted at Franklinton Farms' Learning Garden at 154 Hawkes Ave!
+Fresh Apple Cider, a Bounce House and arts and crafts for the kids, Music of Jeff German and the Blankety Blanks, Cooking workshops by Local Matters, Free Green Tomatoes, Food Trucks, Kona Ice, and more!

 An information session for the Buckeye ISA Program will be hosted at Franklinton Farms office (867 W Town St) on November 1st from 6:30-7:30pm.
 Come learn about how to connect to this OSU program that works with families in our neighborhood to grow healthy food at home!

 Join us for our Tuesday Volunteer days and Farm Lunch!
 Drop in to volunteer from 9-4pm, and join us for lunch at 12pm at 907 W Rich.